zscaler/zscaler-sdk-go/README.md

 **NOTE** All other products succh as Zscaler Cloud Connector (ZCON) and Zscaler Digital Experience (ZDX) are supported only via the legacy authentication method described in this README.

+### OneAPI (API Client Scope)

+OneAPI Resources are automatically created within the ZIdentity Admin UI based on the RBAC Roles applicable to APIs within the various products.
+For example, in ZIA, navigate to `Administration -> Role Management` and select `Add API Role`.

+Once this role has been saved, return to the ZIdentity Admin UI and from the Integration menu select API Resources.
+Click the `View` icon to the right of Zscaler APIs and under the ZIA dropdown you will see the newly created Role.
+In the event a newly created role is not seen in the ZIdentity Admin UI a `Sync Now` button is provided in the API Resources menu which will initiate an on-demand sync of newly created roles.

 ### Default Environment variables

 You can provide credentials via the `ZSCALER_CLIENT_ID`, `ZSCALER_CLIENT_SECRET`, `ZSCALER_VANITY_DOMAIN`, `ZSCALER_CLOUD` environment variables, representing your Zidentity OneAPI credentials `clientId`, `clientSecret`, `vanityDomain` and `cloud` respectively.